 509. Additional Warrants for Non-GRT Activities.
-The following provisions for warrants apply for FAR and JSHAO briefings and visits to SRA and CTP consultants:
+The following provisions for warrants apply for FAR and DEFENCE TRANSITION SERVICES (PART OF DBS) briefings and visits to SRA and CTP consultants:

 a.
 Exceptionally, up to 3 additional travel warrants are available to SL in order to visit a CTP consultant.
 These are not part of the normal GRT allocation and are only to be authorised for SL who have difficulty accessing a CTP consultant (eg when serving in a remote location).
-The issue of these additional warrants will be at the discretion of SRA, and are only available to SL who are registered for the CRP, and should be used to visit the nearest RRC.
+The issue of these additional warrants will be at the discretion of the SRA, are only available to SL who are registered for the CRP and should be used to visit the nearest RRC.

 b.
-Visits to attend FAR and JSHAO briefings can be claimed as entitlements with duty travel.
+Visits to attend FAR and DEFENCE TRANSITION SERVICES (PART OF DBS) briefings can be claimed as entitlements with duty travel.
 In which case they will not count against GRT warrants.

 c.
-Visits to SRAs may also be claimed as duty travel and do not count against GRT warrants.
+Visits to SRA may also be claimed as duty travel and do not count against GRT warrants.